cgabriel5/wa-devkit/docs/vendor.md

 1. The project provides a handy Gulp helper task to make this move easy.
 Simply run the following command:
 	- `$ yarn add font-awesome`
-	- `$ gulp dependency --type css --action add --name font-awesome`
+	- `$ gulp dependency --add font-awesome --type css`
 2. Once moved, you have to then properly link things together.
 	- This includes finding the path of the library and updating [`./configs/bundles.json`](/configs/bundles.json).
 	- Inside [`./configs/bundles.json`](/configs/bundles.json) the library path needs to be added to the `css.vendor.files` array.